 Pregnant patients of any age can be tested.

 Women age 35 and over and those with a previous child with a trisomy are more likely to have a baby affected with a trisomy, therefore many physicians offer their patients the opportunity to undergo a diagnostic test (chorionic villus sampling or amniocentesis).
 However, since these diagnostic tests are associated with an increased risk of miscarriage of about 1%4, many patients prefer to wait and learn their risk of trisomy 21 and trisomy 18 through the Prenatest® screening test prior to deciding whether to undergo diagnostic testing.

 Women under age 35 may want to perform the test since most cases of trisomy 21 occur in this age group.

 When can I get tested?

-The Prenatest® Screening Test should be performed during the first trimester, between the 11th and 14th weeks of your pregnancy.
+The Prenatest® Screening Test is performed during the first trimester, between the 11th and 14th weeks of your pregnancy.

 When do I get the results?